endlos99/xdt99/doc/MANUAL.md

      END

 A label must be alphanumeric and followed by a colon `:`.
 The actual program lines must be indented by at least one blank.
-Sadly, when using a label, e.g., as part of a `GOTO` statement, we must prefix the label with an `@` sign.
+When used, e.g., as part of a `GOTO` statement, labels might be prefixed with an optional `@` sign.
-The `@` prefix is needed to identify invalid, i.e., mistyped labels, or else invalid labels would become stray variables.

 In order to tokenize a program with labels, the label option `-l` must be supplied.  `-l` can only be used together with `-c`.